sybal100/S3A_NCR/README.md

 Fiji Plugin Analysis:
 1. Scale images (only if your images are too large/not all the same size)
-2. Image prep_ROI selection (images are adjusted and the region of interest can be chosen)
+2. Image prep (images are adjusted)
 3. Classification (using the trained WEKA classifier, the images are classified (fenestrae or no fenestrae))
 4. Image quantification (the classified regions are measured and counted)